What happens to me if the company goes into voluntary or compulsory liquidation?

 If I have provided personal guarantees will these be called in if the company goes into liquidation?

 Yes probably is the answer.
-It is highly likely that if the company enters into liquidation that if it you have provided security for company debts in the form of a personal guarantee , then this may be called in.
+It is highly likely that if the company enters into liquidation, that if you have provided security for company debts in the form of a personal guarantee , then this may be called in.
 If you're in any doubt about this please call us now we can assist directors with personal guarantee problems.

 Will I be disqualified as a Company director if our company goes into liquidation?